KaanAres10/OpenGL-Engine/README.md

 ### Stage 1 - Foundations

-Like many engines, began with the most basic scene: a single triangle on screen.
+Like many engines, began with the most basic scene: a single triangle on screen and from there gradually built the core abstractions.

 To support future features, I built core abstractions:
 - Hot Reload Shader system for compiling GLSL and managing uniforms.